 - Principles for Best Practice in Clinical Audit; NICE, 2002

 - Clinical Audit How To Guides; University Hospitals Bristol

-- Ready for Revalidation, Supporting information for appraisal and revalidation; General Medical Council, 2012
+- Supporting information for appraisal and revalidation; General Medical Council (GMC)

 - The RCGP Guide to the Revalidation of General Practitioners, Version 8; Royal College of General Practitioners, Sept 2013